Meeting Rules and Etiquette

 - Be mindful of the time allocation, the Chairperson will advise you how long you have to speak.

 - Be respectful, if your statement or behaviour is disrespectful or offensive the Chairperson may ask you to leave the meeting

-If you wish to address Council, its Committees or Community Boards during a public forum session please contact the relevant Governance Advisor below.
-Links will redirect you to full details of each Community Board and Standing Committee.
+If you wish to address Council, its Committees or Community Boards during public forum please contact us below.

 Frequently Asked Questions

 Are members of the public allowed at Council meetings?

 Yes, meetings of the Council, its Committees and Community Boards are open to the public.
 Occasionally it will be necessary to exclude the public for all or part of a meeting where sensitive or confidential items will be considered.
 The Chairperson also has the discretion to remove a member of the public whose conduct is disorderly or creating a disturbance to the meeting.